 Although not required, employees and students are encouraged to inform the respondent either through verbal or written communication that the behavior is unwelcome and must cease immediately.
 Alternatively, employees may contact their respective Human Resources (HR) Partner with questions, concerns, or to report an incident of sexual harassment.
 The HR Partner who receives such information shall advise the complainant about the University’s resolution process for dealing with issues of sexual harassment and will help him or her pursue an effective course of action.

-If the complainant is uncomfortable using this approach or this course of action is unsuccessful, and/or the unwelcome behavior continues, an employee may file a written complaint with the Associate Vice President for Human Resources or his or her designee or the University Affirmative Action Officer.
+If the complainant is uncomfortable using this approach or this course of action is unsuccessful, and/or the unwelcome behavior continues, an employee may file a written complaint with the General Counsel and Chief Human Resources Officer or his or her designee or the University Affirmative Action Officer.
 Either individual will assess the situation and determine, in consultation with the complainant, the appropriate course of action.
 Students may file a complaint with the Dean of Students in the Division of Student Affairs.
-It is the responsibility of the individual contacted to report the complaint to the Associate Vice President for Human Resources, the University Affirmative Action Officer, or, in instances where the respondent is a student, the Dean of Students in the Division of Student Affairs.
+It is the responsibility of the individual contacted to report the complaint to the General Counsel and Chief Human Resources Officer, the University Affirmative Action Officer, or, in instances where the respondent is a student, the Dean of Students in the Division of Student Affairs.

 Supervisors, department chairs, and managers are legally required to take prompt action after becoming aware of an incident of sexual harassment whether through observation or as the recipient of a sexual harassment complaint.
-Minimally, this means offering the complainant assistance and promptly reporting the incident to the Associate Vice President for Human Resources, the University Affirmative Action Officer, or the Dean of Students.
+Minimally, this means offering the complainant assistance and promptly reporting the incident to the General Counsel and Chief Human Resources Officer, the University Affirmative Action Officer, or the Dean of Students.
 The university representative who receives the complaint will determine, in consultation with the complainant and based on the circumstances, the appropriate course of action.